 Salem State University is proud to announce Project SAEL (Successful Advancement of English Learners in Gateway Cities in Massachusetts).
 Project SAEL is a five-year grant funded by the U.S. Department of Education, designed to increase the number of well-prepared teachers of English Language Learners (ELLs) in Salem, Lynn, and Revere.
-In Massachusetts, the number of ELLs has increased by 57% since 2000 although the number of teachers prepared to teach ELLs in the content areas has remained stagnant.
+In Massachusetts, the number of ELL students has increased by more than 61% since 2000 although the number of teachers prepared to teach ELLs in the content areas has remained stagnant.

-Project SAEL will run until 2017.
-We welcome all of those interested in working with English Language Learners in Salem, Lynn, or Revere to apply.
+Project SAEL will run through the spring 2017 semester.
+We welcome all of those interested in working with ELLs in Salem, Lynn, or Revere to apply.
 Further details can be found on the application page here.